 Overview

 If you have a list of contacts that you want to add to Apollo, import them directly from a CSV file into Apollo.
-During the import process, you can also use Apollo or third-party data sources to enrich imported contacts, ensuring sure you have the most actionable email and phone data before outreach.
+During the import process, you can also turn on waterfall enrichmentto enrich imported contacts, ensuring you have the most actionable email and phone data before outreach.

 Check out Import a CSV of Accounts or Import a CSV of Deals for guidance on importing accounts or deals to Apollo.

-Check out the following sections to upload a contacts CSV.
+Check out the following sections to upload a CSV of contacts.

 Import a CSV of Contacts